reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 We will use the same database in our application.
 We have to specify this database name in the configuration of our data source in our Spring Boot application which we will cover in the next section.

 ## Configuring the Data Source
-A datasource is a factory for obtaining connections to a physical data source. include the module dependency for Spring Cloud AWS JDBC into our Maven configuration.
+A datasource is a factory for obtaining connections to a physical data source.
+Let's include the module dependency for Spring Cloud AWS JDBC into our Maven configuration.
 If we were to use the JDBC module of Spring we would have added a module dependency on `spring-boot-starter-jdbc` for configuring our datasource:
 ```xml
     <dependency>
       <groupId>org.springframework.boot</groupId>